 There will be an increase in demand for fire and police protection services associated with the new building.
 There will be no residential development as part of this proposal, so no additional students will be added to local schools.

 b.
-Proposed measures to reduce or control direct impacts on public services, if any. [help] Increased tax base from the buildings will offset the financial impact of the additional public services needed.
+Proposed measures to reduce or control direct impacts on public services, if any. [help] Increased tax base from the buildings will offset the financial impact of

 16. Utilities [help]